Preparation & Storage

 - 200ml water or juice

-Simply stir and ready – no straining required.
+Simply stir thoroughly – no straining required.
 The powder creates a smooth suspension without fibres or sediment.

 Preparation Tips

 Water temperature: Room temperature to body temperature works best.
-Never use hot water as it can affect the delicate compounds.
+Never use hot water as it can affect the delicate pigments.

-Ratios: The standard is 1:15 (1g kava to 15ml water) but adjust to preference.
+Ratios: The standard is 1:15 (1g kava to 15ml water) but adjust to the colour intensity you need.
 Stronger preparations use less water, lighter ones use more.

 Storage Guidelines